ietf-wg-alto/draft-alto-oam-yang/design.md

 ## Data Model for ALTO Client Operation and Management

-As shown in {{tree-alto-client }}, the 'alto-client' list contains a list of client-side configurations.
+As shown in {{tree-alto-client}}, the 'alto-client' list contains a list of client-side configurations.
 'server-discovery-client' is used to configure how an ALTO client discovers an ALTO server.